google/applied-machine-learning-intensive/v2/03_regression/08_regression_with_tensorflow/slides.md

 ])
 ```
 <!--
-In our previous slide we created layers, but we didn't connect them.
-In this slide we'll create the layers inside a sequential model.
+In our previous slide, we created layers, but we didn't connect them.
+In this slide, we'll create the layers inside a sequential model.
 Now the layers are densely connected in sequence.

 Questions to ask the class:
 How many layers are there in this model?
 Answer: 4

 How many nodes are in the first layer?
 Answer: 8

-How many nodes are in the second and their layers?
+How many nodes are in the second and third layers?
 Answer: 64

 How many nodes are in the final layer?
 Answer: 1

-How many connections between layer 1 and layer 2?
+How many connections are there between layer 1 and layer 2?
 Answer: 8x64

 *It may be helpful to draw a schematic of the model on the board while asking students the questions.*